SysWhiteDev/Classeviva2Cal/README.md

 # Classeviva2Cal
-View the classeviva agenda in an actual calendar app. 📆
+View the Classeviva agenda in an actual calendar app. 📆

 ⭐ Star this on GitHub — it motivates me a lot!
 ## Index